-What will the plot of Dave Season 2 involve?
+What is the plot of Dave Season 2?

-Namely, the music video "$ave Dat Money" was a big deal for Lil Dicky/Dave and, in real life, happened before the Breakfast Club interview.
-But the TV show has yet to introduce anything resembling "$ave Dat Money" taking place, which means the making of that music video could serve as a plot point or an episode for Season 2.
+Namely, the music video "$ave Dat Money" was a big deal for Lil Dicky.
+(And in real life, it happened before the Breakfast Club interview.)
+But the TV show Dave has yet to introduce anything resembling the making of "$ave Dat Money" taking place, which means the music video could influence the plot and story of Season 2.

 In Lil Dicky's first album Professional Rapper, the 20-track album featured collaborations with mainstream artists like Snoop Dogg, T-Pain, Fetty Wap, and Brandon Urie of Panic! at the Disco.
-Should Season 2 explore the making of his first album, the season will have to have someone like Snoop Dogg and T-Pain playing some kind of role.
+Should Season 2 explore the making of his first album, Dave s bound to have people like Snoop Dogg and T-Pain appear in a guest role capacity.

 The recording of the song "Molly" may also be a big deal in Season 2.
 In Season 1, Lil Dicky breaks up with his girlfriend, school teacher Ally (Taylor Misiak).
 But before that, the two recorded a preliminary autotune track.

 In real life, Lil Dicky wrote "Molly" to express his heartbreak from losing his ex-girlfriend.
 Because of the IRL story of "Molly," their recording in Dave foreshadowed their split in the penultimate episode.
 Laying down the final version of the song may also be an important scene in Dave Season 2.

 Dave Season 2 premieres on June 16, 2021 on FXX.